kprevas/ronin/Controllers.md

     }
 {% endhighlight %}

+Likewise, if you would like to restrict a controller method to accepting HTTPS requests only, use the `@HttpsOnly` annotation:

+{% highlight js %}
+    @HttpsOnly
+    function myControllerMethod() {
+      ...
+    }
+{% endhighlight %}

 A controller class must extend the `RoninController` base class.
 Doing so provides your controller class with access to the following properties and
 methods: